graphcore/tutorials/README.md

-The [kernel_benchmarks/](kernel_benchmarks) folder contains code for benchmarking the performance of some selected types of neural network layers on the IPU, using TensorFlow or our PopART framework.
+The [kernel_benchmarks/](kernel_benchmarks) folder contains code for benchmarking the performance of some selected types of neural network layers on the IPU, using our PopART framework.

 ### Code used in tech notes, videos and blogs